AngelaZZZ-611/reasoning_models_probing/README.md

 ### Test Probes

-To test your probe on test datase, first follow [data preparation steps](#data-preparation) as above to obtain representation on test data in the same manner.
+To test your probe on test data, first follow [data preparation steps](#data-preparation) as above to obtain representations on test data in the same manner.
 Then evaluate the best trained probe on your test data.

 ```bash
 model=DeepSeek-R1-Distill-Qwen-1.5B